iivanoo/covid-apps-observer/data/data_uk/reports/resources/uk.ac.shef.oak.pheactiveten___5.0.17/report.md

 <img src="5_star_reviews_wordcloud.png" alt="uk.ac.shef.oak.pheactiveten 5 reviews"/>
 </p>

+> This App is very good, it motivates me to do walking everyday, every 10 minutes of brisk walking you will get a rewards which is very exciting.
+I recommend this App to everyone.<br> :date: __2021-07-14 14:48:09__

+> love this<br> :date: __2021-07-11 16:00:09__

 > GREAT<br> :date: __2021-07-09 00:29:59__

 > excellent app really motivated me to walk as much I can given my injured state<br> :date: __2021-07-04 13:29:22__